 Connecting to SSAS

-This article summarizes the different ways to connect to Microsoft SQL Server Analysis Services (SSAS) and filter data by user.
+This article summarizes the different ways to connect to Microsoft SQL Server Analysis Services (SSAS) including Azure Analysis Services, and to filter data by user.

 Create a new data connector from the main menu and give it a filename.